A barrister’s tips for giving evidence in the family court

 These tips have been suggested by Jonathan Bott, a family law barrister who represents local authorities, children and parents.
 They are designed to help social workers better understand how advocates approach cases, and how to deal with the challenges of cross-examination.
-It might seem basic, but the scouts’ motto should always be the starting point […]
+This practice guide helps you meet point 8 of the Knowledge and skills statement for […]

 If you are directly quoting the author's own words from this document you must acknowledge that they are not your own words by putting them within quotes marks, reference the source in the text and then provide the full reference at the end of the document.
 For example:

 Brackenbridge argues that "[t]he interpersonal dynamics of sexual abuse in sport are similar to those in other settings but exacerbated by some key situational differences" (Brackenbridge, 2008).

 Full reference to insert at the bottom of the document:

 Brackenbridge, C. (2008) Child Protection in Sport.
 Guide.

 Community Care Inform Children [online].